Patrick Stewart: Early life and education

+Career

 Early acting career (1959–1987)

 Stewart's first professional stage appearance was on 19 May 1959 at the Theatre Royal, Bristol (for the Bristol Old Vic Company), playing Cutpurse (a thief among the audience for the play-within-a-play) in Cyrano de Bergerac, directed by John Hale.
 Following a period with Manchester's Library Theatre, Stewart became a member of the Royal Shakespeare Company in 1966, remaining with them until 1982.
 He was an associate artist of the company in 1967.
 He appeared with actors such as Ben Kingsley and Ian Richardson.
 In January 1967, he made his debut TV appearance on Coronation Street as a fire officer.
 In 1969, he had a brief TV cameo role as Horatio, opposite Ian Richardson's Hamlet, in a performance of the gravedigger scene as part of episode six of Sir Kenneth Clark's Civilisation television series.
-He made his Broadway debut as Snout in Peter Brook's legendary production of A Midsummer Night's Dream, then moved to the Royal National Theatre in the early 1980s.
+During the early 1970s, UCSB professor Homer Swander recruited him to help teach American university students about Shakespeare, which led to his breakthrough into Hollywood.
+He made his Broadway debut as Snout in Peter Brook's legendary 1970 production of A Midsummer Night's Dream, then moved to the Royal National Theatre in the early 1980s.